ravitheking/Thesis-Results/design2/Readme.txt

-This folder contains the results of optimization for design 2 as shown in the thesis.
+This folder contains the results of MOO for design 2 as shown in the thesis.